Golden Days in Præstø, history brought to life.

 Præstø prospered in more than one respect.
 During the first part of the 19th century, it became a meeting place for the most famous Danish artists.
 The world famous sculpturer Bertel Thorvaldsen lived and worked for long periods at Nysø Manor close to Præstø from 1839 till his death in 1844.
 The fairytale author Hans Christian Andersen was a frequent guest at Nysø and Præstø.
 Also N.S.F.
 Grundtvig the great church reformer and hymn writer has close bands to Præstø, first as priest in the town, since as a frequent guest at Nysø, and he was elected to the Constituent Assembly in Præstø.
 Many other leading cultural personalities were frequent guests.
 To mention a few, Heinrich Steffens who inspired to the new artistic golden ages and Adam Oehlenschläger the author of the Danish national anthem.

-The Golden Days festival celebrates the town, its architecture through music, theater, demonstration of artisanship, reenactment of citizens from the town during the century, a marketplace and food from the time.
-Reserve tickets for the concert at https://www.billetsalg.dk/gyldnedage and keep an read up on historical ariticles and news surrounding the event at https://www.gyldnedage.dk/category/artikler/
+The Golden Days festival celebrates the town, its architecture and history through music, theater, demonstration of artisanship, reenactment of citizens from the town during the century, a marketplace and food from the time.
+Reserve tickets for the concerts at https://www.billetsalg.dk/gyldnedage.

 August 10th 2021